noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 });
 ```

-**Pros :thumbsup::**

-- Nothing is "hidden."
-It's even better than the previous example, as we can follow the Mocha `expect` syntax (if you're into this 😉).
-- It's self-sufficient.
-No side effects or closure requirements here.
-- :heavy_plus_sign: It isn't isolated.
-- :heavy_plus_sign: It's simple 💋.
-(Added logic is minimal.)

-**Cons :thumbsdown::**

-- You can only provide one test at a time.
-- It doesn't require testing every aspect of the behavior.
-- It doesn't define any order.
-- You have to rewrite every spec description, setup and tear down every time.
+Now, this shared behavior isn't isolated anymore.
+And it's simple :kiss:!

+Not being able to require that every aspect of the behavior is tested, to define any order, nor spec description, setup and tear down could be an important downside for some use cases.
+Yet, in my opinion, this isn't really needed as often as you may think.

 **Conclusion**